devintrowbridge/kismon/README.md

 ### Kismet Python module

-The Python module of kismet isn't included in the most Linux distributions and has to be installed manually.
+The Python module of kismet isn't included in most Linux distributions and has to be installed manually.

 ```
 $ git clone https://github.com/kismetwireless/python-kismet-rest.git